Edge Computing and IIoT Integration Transforms Small to Medium Manufacturers

 Conclusion and Future Directions

 Future work should focus on refining the architecture, exploring additional hardware and software configurations, and developing standardized interfaces to integrate diverse computer vision algorithms.
-By advancing the accessibility and functionality of these technologies, this research shows the potential to further drive Industry 4.0 advancements in manufacturing automation and productivity.
+By advancing the accessibility and functionality of these technologies, this research shows the potential to drive further 4.0 advancements in manufacturing automation and productivity in the industry.

 Journal Reference